mmkhan19/mmkhan19.github.io/content/project/spatial_review/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
+Worked with <a href="https://www.drieslab.com/">Dr. Ruben Dries</a> on various projects and a publication.
+This paper has gained international recognition and has been cited 100+ times in two years!
 <u>Multiple projects:</u>
 <ul>
-  <li>A review paper on computational frameworks for spatial-omics data</li>
-  <li>ML framework for Ligand-Receptor interactions to identify spatial neighborhoods</li>
+  <li>ML framework for ligand-receptor interactions to identify communicating neighborhoods spatially.</li>
   <li>Sub-cellular networks for gene transcript localization</li>
 </ul>